Ten Homemade Acne Remedies You Probably Haven’t Tried Before

 10. Stay out of the sun.

-You can’t dry up acne by spending time in the sun, but you can dry up your skin.
+You can’t dry up acne by spending time in the sun, but you can dry up your skin9.
 The linings of pores shed tiny flakes of skin over sebaceous oil and bacteria.
 Getting a suntan or, worse, a sunburn, can cause even worse acne 2 to 4 weeks after you spend time in the sun.
-Staying out of the sun, or using sunscreen, can reduce your problems with acne.
+Staying out of the sun, or using sunscreen, can reduce your problems with acne10.

 To be your most trusted ally in your pursuit of clear, healthy skin.